Moving with Kids Checklist

 If you recently got a job in a new city, congratulations—you’re officially moving!
 Once you find the perfect house for your family, it’s time to start planning the move.
 In times of transition, there’s a lot to think about, especially if you have kids.

-To help make sure the move goes smoothly for the youngest members of your family, Georgetown Moving and Storage Company has put together this moving with kids checklist, which you can combine with our regular moving checklist to ensure nothing slips through the cracks!
+To help make sure the move goes smoothly for the youngest members of your family, Georgetown Moving and Storage Company has put together this moving guide for kids, which you can combine with our regular moving checklist to ensure nothing slips through the cracks!

 Eight Weeks Before You Move